Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 When to Use Selenium-RC?
 ------------------------

 Selenium-RC is the response for tests that need a little more that just simple browser actions and a linear excecution.
 Selenium-RC allows the users to use the full power of programming languages, allowing the users to create tests that can read and write external files, make queries to a Data Base, send emails with the tests report, practically anything that a user can do with a common application.

 You can see some examples of this in the `Sample Test Scripts`_ section, where we will explain how to develop complex tests and leverage the power of a real programming language in them.

+..
+TODO: The content of Sameple test scripts section is not what is described here.
+For now I'm just explaining simple code on them.
+   I'll try to add a last subsection like "Adding spice to your tests".

-Basically, you will need to use Selenium-RC whenever your test requires logic not supported by running a script from the Selenium-IDE.
+Basically, you will need to use Selenium-RC whenever your test requires logic not supported by running a script from Selenium-IDE.
 What sort of logic could this be?
-For example, the Selenium-IDE does not directly support
+For example, Selenium-IDE does not directly support:

 * condition statements
 * iteration
-* logging and reporting of test results.
+* logging and reporting of test results
-* error handling, particularly of unexpected errors.
+* error handling, particularly of unexpected errors
 * database testing
 * test case grouping
 * rerun the failed tests
 * test case dependency
-* capture screen shot on test failure
+* capture screen shots on test failures

-Though few of these are not supported by selenium inherently but can be achieved by using language specific library.
+Though few of these are not supported by selenium inherently but can be achieved by using language specific libraries.
 These would be explained in details in the `Sample Test Scripts`_ section.

+..
+Santi: I'm not sure if we'll be able to explain EVERY pont of these on that section, some of them even have a separate section.

 It may be possible to add this functionality by adding a custom built user extension to Selenium-IDE but most prefer to use Selenium-RC to gain the full flexibility of a programming language.

 Architecture Diagram
 --------------------